JoAnnP38/Pedantic/README.md

     Options:
         --data <data>       The name of the labeled data file.
-        --sample <sample>   Specify the number of samples to use from the training data. [default: -1] --iter <iter>       Specify the maximum number of iterations before a solution is declared. [default: 100] --preserve          When specified intermediate versions of the solution will be saved.
+        --sample <sample>   Specify the number of samples to use from the training data. [default: -1] --iter <iter>       Specify the maximum number of iterations before a solution is declared. [default: 5000] --save              If specified the sample will be saved in file. [default: false] --reset             Reset all starting weights (except for piece material and phase) to zero. [default: false] --maxtime <maxtime> Maximum duration the optimization will run before a solution is declared.
-        --save              If specified the sample will be saved in file. [default: false] --full <full>       Specifies the number of full batch optimization iterations. [default: 0] --reset             Reset all starting weights (except for piece material and phase) to zero. [default: false] -?, -h, --help      Show help and usage information
+        --error <error>     Error threshold for terminating optimization loop. [default: 0] -?, -h, --help      Show help and usage information

     Description:
-        Manipulate the weight database.
+        Display the evaluation weights.

     Usage:
         Pedantic weights [options]

     Options:
-        --immortal <immortal>   Specifies the OID of a new set of weights to be made the immortal.
-        --display <display>     Specifies the OID of a set of weights to be displayed.
         -?, -h, --help          Show help and usage information
 ### Labeling Training Data
 Creating training data involves reading in a specially prepared PGN file that contains 1 or more games.
 Typically, this could include millions of games.
 To prepare a PGN for labeling it must first be processed by command-line utility [pgn-extract](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/) in such a manner as to clean up incorrect file formatting and to convert the PGN movetext from SAN format to the alebraic notation specified by UCI.
 And example of pgn-extract usage is shown below: